 Today Philip also oversees EFI's mission-related grants, working with a subcommittee on EFI's Board of Directors to review grant requests and recommend awards, through which approximately $400,000 has been given to support mission-related projects.
 He plays an integral role in EFI's business development activities, including preparing proposals, reviewing and selecting the energy efficiency products to be offered through EFI's programs, and guiding the development of future enhancements to be incorporated into EFI's online platforms.
 In addition, he is responsible for numerous sustainability initiatives at EFI, helping EFI address its own climate footprint and measure the impact of the programs the organization runs.

-Prior to his work with EFI Mr. Scarbro was research assistant with Abt Associates?
-Survey Research Group (1983 to 1986), a research and consulting firm in Cambridge, Massachusetts, for which he worked on contracts for Environmental Protection Agency, National Institutes of Health, and others.
+Prior to his work with EFI Mr. Scarbro was a research assistant with Abt Associates Survey Research Group (1983 to 1986), a research and consulting firm in Cambridge, Massachusetts, for which he worked on contracts for Environmental Protection Agency, National Institutes of Health, and others.
 Philip has a Bachelor of Science degree in Sociology from Northeastern University in Boston Massachusetts (1982), a Masters degree in International Development and Social Change from Clark University in Worcester, Massachusetts (1996), and has completed course work relating to Climate Change through the UN Sustainable Development Solutions Network.
-He has been a member of Association of Energy Services Professionals (AESP) since 2010, is a past member of EFI?s Board of Directors, and past member and president of the Boston Chapter of Amigos de las Americas.
+He has been a member of the Association of Energy Services Professionals (AESP) since 2010, is a past member of EFI's Board of Directors, and past member and president of the Boston Chapter of Amigos de las Americas.